Criminology and Criminal Justice

 Substance Abuse Counselor

-Contact us with any questions or schedule a visit!
-We are available by phone, e-mail or can mail out more information to anyone interested.
+Contact us with any questions or to schedule a visit!
+We are available by phone at 330-972-6451, email or in person.

 We also have campus-wide admissions events and visit days to give you a feel of our campus.